HomayounFallahi/vessel-wetted-area-volume-calculator/README.md

 ### 📊 Interactive Visualization
 - **Dynamic SVG Rendering**: Real-time visual representation of the vessel and liquid level.
 - **Liquid Level Indication**: Visual feedback changes as you adjust the liquid height input.
-- **Cross-Sectional View**: Accurate aspect ratio representation of the cylinder and heads.

 ### 💻 User Interface
 - **Unit Flexibility**: Instant switching between Meters (m), Millimeters (mm), and Inches (in).
 - **Smart Inputs**: Automatic calculation of dependent variables (e.g., Dish Depth `z` auto-fills based on Diameter for standard heads).
 - **Detailed Breakdown**: View separate metrics for the Cylinder body vs. the Heads.
-- **Reactive Design**: Built with Tailwind CSS for a responsive, dark-mode interface suitable for desktop and tablet.

 ## 📖 How to Use